DonneyF/mujoco-v2-for-global-optimization/README.md

   [-3.407524, -2.309753]
 ```

+## Docker

+Docker image is available at `ghcr.io/donneyf/mujoco-v2-for-global-optimization:main` for `linux/amd64`.

 ## Singularity/Apptainer

 Provided in the releases is a Singularity/Apptainer `.sif` file, which can be ran in the typical `apptainer run` fashion